RAG, Real-time Data, Vector Databases, Data Streaming, Apache Kafka, Machine Learning

 Traditional RAG vs Real-Time RAG

-Traditional RAG pipelines typically operate on a batch schedule:
+Traditional RAG pipelines operate on a batch schedule:

 Documents are collected periodically (hourly, daily)